 Please do not use in-text citations/foot or end-notes.

 All research articles are double blind peer reviewed.
 Many of the On Teaching essays are as well.
 Essays marked as "Column" and "Report" are edited, usually by two, often by more editors.
 While we seek to be a responsive and thoughtful journal, please remember that all editors are volunteers with other duties and tasks.
 We ask that all authors thoroughly copy-edit and proof-read materials they submit, and we will return material without further editing until this has been accomplished.
 The Chief Editor and assistant editors, in consultation with peer reviewers, will supervise all changes necessary for publication.
 All acceptances are conditional upon completion of all changes deemed necessary by the editors.
 All decisions by the reviewers are final.
 Conflicts between reviewers, author, and/or assistant editor will be resolved by the Chief Editor.
+Reviewed, edited, and accepted pieces will require at least six to twelve months for publication.

 Please note that because of the educational mission of the journal, your submissions and correspondence may be used to teach student interns.
 An important part of their education is in scholarly professionalism and confidentiality.
 Your CVs/resumes are never shared with student interns.